my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 … har blitt *uvesentlige*, og … har blitt <span class="env-green">enda viktigere enn før</span>.
 → … have become insignificant, and … has become even more important than before.

+Det finnes studier som viser <span class="env-green">viktigheten</span> av å **forebygge** og håndtere ... tidlig i livet.
+→ There are studies that show the importance of **preventing** and managing ... early in life.

 --------------------------------------------------------------------------------